Greengrove / "Calentaur"

 It's also understood that the tall green man has long been in love.
 Many years ago, he was fortunate enough to meet his soulmate, the fair lady Silverstream, and he married her swiftly.
-After many travels, they together built their own abode in a secluded wooded area of Bree-land.
-They continue to be enchanted by one another to this day.
+After many travels, they together built their own abode atop the spot on which they met, nestled in a secluded wooded area of Bree-land.
+The home is a monument to their enduring love, and Silverstream and Greengrove continue to be enchanted by one another to this day.

 (Artwork credit: the masterful Arlane).